stvkoch/context-cache-provider/README.md

 # context-cache-provider

 _Alert!
 This package is using experimental React features._

 >

 [![NPM](https://img.shields.io/npm/v/context-cache-provider.svg)](https://www.npmjs.com/package/context-cache-provider) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Use React context to cache data and manager fetch resources on React Applications.

 In example folder you will see a complete application example using hooks and zero class components.

+Provider component don't share cache between other Provides components, so you can use same name of resources for differents Providers.

 ## Install